David McGoldrick

-A trainee at Notts County, he made his senior debut in 2004, before being signed by Southampton later in the year.
-He spent five years with the "Saints", also playing on loan for Notts County in 2005, and both AFC Bournemouth and Port Vale in 2007.
+A trainee at Notts County, he made his senior debut in 2004 before being signed by Southampton later in the year.
+He spent five years with the "Saints", also playing on loan for Notts County in 2005 and both AFC Bournemouth and Port Vale in 2007.
 He transferred to Nottingham Forest in 2009 for a £1 million fee.
-He joined Sheffield Wednesday on loan in September 2011, and was loaned out to Coventry City in August 2012.
-After a successful spell at Coventry he joined Ipswich Town in July 2013 following an initial loan period, and stayed with the club for a further five seasons before being released after his contract expired in the summer of 2018.
-He signed with Sheffield United in July 2018 and was named as the club's Player of the Year as they secured promotion into the Premier League in the 2018–19 season.
-He was released after four years and went on to sign with Derby County in July 2022.
+He joined Sheffield Wednesday on loan in September 2011 and was loaned out to Coventry City in August 2012.
+After a successful spell at Coventry, he joined Ipswich Town in July 2013 following an initial loan period.
+He stayed with the club for five more seasons before being released after his contract expired in the summer of 2018.

+He signed with Sheffield United in July 2018.
+He was named the club's Player of the Year as they secured promotion into the Premier League in the 2018–19 season.
+He was released after four years and went on to sign with Derby County in July 2022, winning the club's Player of the Year award and the PFA Fans' Player of the Year award in 2023.
+He rejoined his hometown club, Notts County, in June 2023.
+He was named in the 2024–25 EFL League Two Team of the Season.
+He joined Barnsley in July 2025.

 Club career

 Notts County

-McGoldrick was born in Nottingham, and graduated through the Notts County youth squad to make his senior debut on 24 January 2004, in a Second Division clash with Swindon Town at Meadow Lane.
+McGoldrick was born in Nottingham, and graduated through the Notts County youth team to make his senior debut on 24 January 2004, in a Second Division clash with Swindon Town at Meadow Lane.
 He replaced Frazer McHugh with minutes to go of a 2–1 defeat.
 He won his first start on 14 February, playing 86 minutes of a 1–0 loss at AFC Bournemouth.
 He made two further appearances in 2003–04, at the end of which County were relegated into the Third Division.